 As an undergraduate Dr. Marks served as the Vice President of the Yale Dramatic Association (Dramat), the second oldest college theatre organization in the country.
 He went on to complete his Bachelors of Arts in English and French and decided to continue his education in theatre.

 I was accepted into Yale School of Drama, but first had a Fulbright in France studying experimental Grotowskian acting with someone who had learned directly from him.
 Once that was finished, I entered the doctoral program for Dramatic Theory and Criticism.
 Very soon I was acting in plays with the Yale Repertory Theater.

 Dr. Marks received both a Master of Fine Arts and later a Doctor of Fine Art in Dramatic Literature and Criticism.
 He was hired at Yale as faculty, where he worked for about eight years before moving on to the American Repertory Theater at Harvard University.
-After a while, he joined A Contemporary Theatre (ACT) in San Francisco, also taking his time in the Bay Area working with Berkeley Repertory Theatre, the Magic Theatre, San Francisco State University, and Stanford University.
+After a while, he joined American Conservatory Theater (ACT) in San Francisco, also taking his time in the Bay Area working with Berkeley Repertory Theatre, the Magic Theatre, San Francisco State University, and Stanford University.